zerotosingularity/deep-learning-resources/README.md

 # Deep Learning Resources

->Trying to organise the vast majority of Deep Learning resources that I encounter.
+    > Trying to organise the vast majority of    Deep Learning resources that I encounter.

  If you want to contribute, feel free to make a pull request.

+ The Readme currently gets generated based on the Lnkr API     from [Zero to Singularity](https://zerotosingularity.com) at     [https: // lnkr.zerotosingularity.com](https: // lnkr.zerotosingularity.com)     which is currently not publicly available yet.
+Feel free to contact me at     jan@zerotosingularity.com if you would like to contribute.

 # Table of Contents